A Sense of Things: Netherlands /Guidebook

 Day 3 / COLOUR

-We’ll begin by selecting colour palettes, before exploring ways to develop yesterday’s sketches using colour and pattern.
+We’ll begin by selecting colour palettes, before exploring ways to develop the previous day’s sketches using colour and pattern.
 An optional shared evening dinner in the studio/garden.

 Day 4 / LINO